rmorla/infer_names_from_flows/README.md

 ## Get flow data using tstat.polito.it
-Capture some packets with tcpdump and process it with tstat, or capture with tstat directly.
-Use log_tcp_complete tstat data; convert to csv.
+Capture some packets with tcpdump and process them with tstat, or capture with tstat directly.
+Use log_tcp_complete tstat data; convert to csv. http://tstat.polito.it/measure.shtml

 ## Install tensorflow
 https://www.tensorflow.org/install/docker